BennettChang/PokerStatGrabber/README.md

 3. Click back on the webpage
 4. Now the stats are copied to clipboard

-Note: custom hud is required
+Note: custom hud is required for the program to work

+Steps to setup:
+1. Go to Extensions -> Manage Extensions on chrome
+2. Enable Developer mode
+3. Load unpacked and select the entire folder
+4. On smarthand click on your name (top right)
+5. Click Edit HUD -> Import -> Select JSON file